 3. Donating to organizations: Facebook Pay can also be used to make donations to charitable organizations.
 Here’s how:

 There is no doubt that people tend to be extra careful with dealings related to money, but you have nothing to worry about; the service is safe and very secure.

 About a hundred more Facebook users have been using the Facebook pay feature to make purchases, with the app’s security being the sole reason for this.

 The service is also accepted in the Facebook marketplace.
-But the Pay has no fees and does not store money in an online account.
+But Pay has no fees and does not store money in an online account.

-If you are wondering how the service works, well below are tips on how it works;
+If you are wondering how the service works, well, below are tips on how it works;

 You can access the service in the settings section of your Facebook or Messenger apps.
-All you need do is to follow the steps below;
+All you need to do is follow the steps below:

 To summarize, if you want to learn how to use Facebook pay, go to the app’s settings and add your preferred payment method before beginning your transactions.

 Please note that Facebook Pay does not support RuPay or the Maestro card network.

 Accessing the Pay service is as simple as that.
 Once your Facebook Pay is available on your WhatsApp and Instagram, you will be able to set up each app.